Mycellius/RimWorkaholic/README.md

 ## Installation

-1. Download the mod from the release page or the Steam Workshop.
+1. Download the latest release from the [Releases](https://github.com/Mycellius/RimWorkaholic/releases) page.
-2. Extract the contents of the downloaded archive to your RimWorld "Mods" folder.
+2. Extract the contents of the downloaded archive to the `Mods` folder of your RimWorld installation.
-3. Enable the RimWorkaholic mod in the in-game mod manager.
+3. Enable the "RimWorkaholic" mod in the in-game mod manager.

 ## Usage